thereviews/thereviews.github.io/_posts/2022-10-06-IP-Camera-NVR.md

 ---

 <!-- wp:paragraph -->
 <p>IP camera NVRs (Network Video Recorders) are the backbone of modern wired surveillance systems.
-Unlike closed ecosystems, these NVRs support&nbsp;<a href="http://thereviews.github.io/ONVIF-NVR" target="_blank" rel="noreferrer noopener">ONVIF</a>&nbsp;and RTSP, letting you mix cameras from different brands while maintaining stable local recording.</p>
+Unlike closed ecosystems, these <a href="https://thereviews.github.io/Network-Video-Recorder">NVRs</a> support <a href="http://thereviews.github.io/ONVIF-NVR" target="_blank" rel="noreferrer noopener">ONVIF</a> and RTSP, letting you mix cameras from different brands while maintaining stable local recording.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>This guide is for homeowners, installers, and businesses who want a reliable PoE NVR with cross-brand compatibility, high-resolution recording, and long-term scalability.
+<p>This guide is for <a href="https://Thereviews.github.io/best-nvr-systems-for-home">homeowners</a>, installers, and businesses who want a reliable PoE NVR with cross-brand compatibility, high-resolution recording, and long-term scalability.
 We focus on what actually matters in real use: video stability, bandwidth handling, storage, ease of setup, and future camera flexibility.</p>
 <!-- /wp:paragraph -->

 <!-- wp:separator -->